 “So, let me ask you this.
 What are we doing here?
 Do I need a check-up or something?
 I thought we were going to school.”

 “We are going to school.
-This complex also holds the classes for the resurrected ones,” said Marcel while entering the lobby of the building.
+This complex also holds the classes for the resurrected ones,” Marcel said while entering the lobby of the building.

 “Stay here in the line to talk to the receptionist.
 They will give you more instructions.”